 Before we start: In this article you will find how to make a bootable USB installer for macOS.
 If you are looking for a disk clone software to make a bootable clone for your Mac, we recommend you try Donemax Disk Clone for Mac.
+With the software, you can also easily create a bootable USB installer for macOS.
+Besides, the software can make a fully and bootable clone backup for macOS directly.

 "I am a user who switched from a Windows system to a Mac.
 I wonder if I can make a installation USB on the Mac like Windows.
 In this way, after my computer crashes, I can use this installation disk to restore my system."